By primary, secondary or tertiary sectors

 A firm in a primary sector produces mostly from the use of natural resources, such as agriculture and mining.
-This would include farming, fishing, oil and gas, mining minerals and metals such as gold, logging and crop plantations.
+This would include farming, hunting, fishing, oil and gas, mining minerals and metals such as gold, logging and crop plantations.

 They also make the most cost-effective raw material for production of goods and services as they are extracted from natural resources.

 In the secondary sector, firms manufacture products using raw materials produced in the primary sector.
 The most common examples of products from the secondary sector are electronic components, construction equipments, machines and building materials and transport.

 Example of secondary sector businesses are such as Tesla, Apple, Foxconn and Samsung.
 Tesla produces cars from electrical components produced by other secondary sector businesses

 The tertiary sector consists of services by labour.
 Services produced are from human capital and complements the secondary and primary sector as the final stage of their production before being sold to consumers.